Trusts & Scholarships

 Through the generosity of Alumni, in particular, the College is extremely fortunate in having extensive funds to distribute to its students annually in order to support them in academic and social activities that contribute to the overall "Student Experience".

-- The St Hild & St Bede Trust: A diocesan trust, independent of College, that provides for the full-time College Chaplain, an annual Theology Scholarship of £400 and 3 Organ Scholarships of £330 each.
+- The St. Hild & St. Bede Trust: A diocesan Trust, independent of College that provides for the College Chaplain, annual Theology Scholarships and two/three Organ Scholarships.
+A Director and Assistant Director of Music will also be appointed.

-- The John (Jack) Simpson Greenwell Memorial Fund: Established from the estate of a former student at Bede College to provide undergraduates with bursaries to support their academic work; specifically projects, dissertations, fieldwork etc
+- The John (Jack) Simpson Greenwell Memorial Fund: Established from the estate of a former student at Bede College to provide students with bursaries to support their academic work; specifically projects, dissertations, fieldwork and necessary overseas visits.

 - Discretionary Fund: Composed of regular and specific donations by College Alumni to the University Development Funds, to be used for the benefit of the College and its students.